ravi6/MTS/README.md

             ## The MonteCarlo Tree Search in my own words

             ### Selection
-              Starting from root node, look for fully expanded node whose all possible children have been spawned and initialized.
-Choose the best of the children based on win/trials ratio With the best child continue the process until you hit unexpanded or partially expanded node.
+              Starting from root node,
+              if fully expanded node (all possible children have been spawned and initialized) Choose the best of the children based on win/trials ratio and repeat selection process until
+              until an unexpanded or partially expanded node.  (more on selection criterion in footnote)

             ### Epansion
                First spawn off a new child node from the previously found partiallly expanded node.
                If it is not terminal node (node that can't have children).